Jack Lew: Ambassador to Israel

 On September 5, 2023, President Biden nominated Lew as the U.S. ambassador to Israel.
 A hearing on his nomination took place before the Senate Foreign Relations Committee on October 18, 2023.
-Lew's confirmation coincided with Congress responding to the October 7 attacks and the ensuing war in Gaza.
+Lew's confirmation coincided with Congress's response to the October 7 attacks and the ensuing war in Gaza.
 Although Biden had nominated Lew before the war began, the urgency surrounding his confirmation heightened as hostilities between Israel and Gaza intensified.
-While Republicans recognized the necessity of a Senate-confirmed ambassador, they opposed Lew, expressing concerns about his role in the multinational nuclear pact with Iran during the Obama years.
+While Republicans recognized the necessity of a Senate-confirmed ambassador, they opposed Lew, expressing concerns about his support for and role in implementing the multinational nuclear pact with Iran during the Obama years.
 They argued that this made him an unreliable interlocutor with Israel and questioned him about the deal during his confirmation hearing.

-On October 25, 2023, the committee advanced his nomination by a 12–9 vote, with Senator Rand Paul, Republican of Kentucky, joining all of the Democrats to advance his nomination to the full Senate.
+On October 25, 2023, the committee advanced his nomination by a 12–9 vote, largely along party lines; Senator Rand Paul of Kentucky was the only Republican to join all of the Democrats in advancing Lew's nomination to the full Senate.
 On October 31, 2023, the United States Senate invoked cloture on his nomination by a 53–44 vote.
 Later that day, Lew's nomination was confirmed by a 53–43 vote, with Republican senators Rand Paul and Lindsey Graham voting to confirm his nomination.
-Lew presented his credentials to President Isaac Herzog on November 5, 2023.
+Lew presented his credentials to Israeli President Isaac Herzog in Jerusalem on November 5, 2023.